davidsonfellipe/awesome-wpo/README.md

 # Application Performance Monitoring

 - [Datadog APM](https://www.datadoghq.com/product/apm/) - End-to-end distributed tracing and APM at scale, correlated to all telemetry.
-- [BetterUptime](https://betteruptime.com) - A good website monitoring tool (bundling status page, incident notification)
+- [BetterUptime](https://betteruptime.com) - A good website monitoring tool (bundling status page, incident notification).
-- [Pingdom](https://www.pingdom.com/) - A tool to get the uptime of your website (with probes from different locations)
+- [Pingdom](https://www.pingdom.com/) - A tool to get the uptime of your website (with probes from different locations).
-- [UptimeRobot](https://uptimerobot.com) - Another uptime monitoring tool (with a generous free plan)
+- [UptimeRobot](https://uptimerobot.com) - Another uptime monitoring tool (with a generous free plan).
 - [StatusList](https://statuslist.app) - Uptime, performance monitoring with debug details, and hosted status page in one simple dashboard.

 ## Real User Monitoring